jspacco/iclickerviewer/README.md

   * basically a generalization of parse.rb
 * TODO: breadcrumbs in header
   * go back to the current course
+* TODO: filter by instructor, filter by class, select a group of classes
+* TODO: collapsible full list of stuff
 * FIXME (lowpri): use bootstrap tooltips instead of the ones I wrote
 * session#show: correct stats when we have correct answers
 * session#show: aggregate stats at the top (times, percentages)